 Joel Levinson is CIO at Maximus Canada Inc., a business process outsourcing provider of government and public sector services.
-He spoke with SearchCIO.com Editorial Director Scot Petersen at the recent Gartner CIO Leadership Forum
+He spoke with SearchCIO.com Editorial Director Scot Petersen at the recent Gartner CIO Leadership Forum in Scottsdale, Ariz., about CIO innovation and leadership.

 What does a business process outsourcing vendor do for the public sector?